 Returning to the Second Circuit, Marcel Fashion contended that Lucky Brand was precluded from raising this release defense in Round Three.
 The Second Circuit agreed, given that the same parties litigating in Round Three had litigated Round Two, that Round Two had resulted in an adjudication of the merits, and that Lucky Brand therefore could not invoke an unlitigated defense it should have raised earlier.

-III.
 Supreme Court Evaluation of Defense Preclusion

 The Supreme Court unanimously reversed the Second Circuit’s ruling.